FAQ

 What are some basic benefits of smart meters?

-• Smart meters will replace older, outdated, stuck, or broken meters that don’t always (or can’t) provide an accurate measurement of how much water is consumed.
+• Smart meters have replaced older, outdated, stuck, or broken meters that don’t always (or can’t) provide an accurate measurement of how much water is consumed.

 • Track and see how much and when they use their water via the new WaterSmart customer portal, available to them 24/7.